 - Converting data to XML or JSON format

 - Describing the applied solution structure using the REST model (REST API)

 Virtually any data type can be represented using any of these methods, and the method choice depends on the applied solution operation mode.

 A database provides long-term data storage, which ensures reliability and fast processing of large amounts of data.
 Data is converted to programming language objects prior to its modification.
-XML and JSON data format are used for internal exchanges in distributed infobases and for interaction with other information systems.
-Third-party systems can can access applied solutions using HTTP requests through the REST interface that is automatically generated by the platform.
+XML and JSON data format are used for internal exchanges in distributed Infobases and for interaction with other information systems.
+Third-party systems can access applied solutions using HTTP requests through the REST interface that is automatically generated by the platform.
 They can receive responses in Atom/XML or JSON format.

 All of these data presentation methods rely on a single concept, and therefore no developer effort is required to convert data from one presentation to another.
 A developer describes an entity once, then the platform generates all required presentations.

-Applied solutions based on the platform utilize multitier architecture that includes:
+Applied solutions based on the platform utilize a multitier architecture that includes:

 - Client application